blackbat13/cs-htiew-en-gitbook/algorithms/introduction/variables.md

     4. Write a
 ``

-Again, before continuing, try to think about what successive values ​​the above algorithm will output.
+Again, before continuing, try to think about what successive values the above algorithm will output.

 In this example, it is very important to understand how the loop works correctly.
 The loop repeats certain operations many times, which means that we will execute the same instructions several times.
 Let's try to write it down.